Download the full PDF for Maine

 The labor force participation rate is the percentage of the civilian noninstitutionalized population age 16 and older who are employed or actively looking for work.

-Maine is tied for 39th in the nation.
+Maine ranks 40th in the nation.

 The 10-year high for the labor force participation rate in Maine was 63.7 percent occurring in June 2017, and the 10-year low was 58.2 percent occurring in August 2020.

-The national labor force participation rate fell by 0.1 percentage points to 62.2 percent in July.
+The national labor force participation rate rose by 0.1 percentage points to 62.4 percent in September.